MileHacker Logo

 High-Desert Setting

-Santa Fe sits in a semi-arid, high-desert environment, approximately 7,200 feet (2,194 meters) at an elevation of.
+The City different sits in a semi-arid, high-desert environment, approximately 7,200 feet (2,194 meters) at an elevation of.
 This elevation has an impact on the city's climate, sunlight, and even the pace of life.
 These peaks, often snow-capped well into spring, create a stunning backdrop to the city's low-slung adobe architecture and define its eastern horizon.
-In a westerly direction, the Jemez Mountains frame distant views, helping the expansive sense of space.
+To the west, the Jemez Mountains frame distant views, helping the expansive sense of space.

 Climate and Landscape

 The city's location means abundant sunshine year-round, averaging over 300 sunny days annually.
 The air is typically dry, notably outside the summer monsoon season.
-This dry climate, combined with the altitude, means temperatures can change significantly between day and night, even during the summer.
-Mornings may be cool, leading to warm afternoons, then cooling down rapidly after sundown.
+This dry climate, combined with the altitude, means temperatures can change significantly between day and night, even in summer.
+Mornings may be cool, leading to warm afternoons, then cooling down rapidly after sunset.
 You might require a Light jacket in the morning and evening, even if midday is warm.
-The dry air also means hydration turns into a constant thought for visitors.
+The dry air also means hydration becomes a constant thought for visitors.

 Altitude Considerations